Compensatory Damages in Personal Injury Cases

 Here’s a rundown of the different types of compensatory damages that are common in many personal injury cases.

 Medical treatment.
-A personal injury damages award almost always includes the cost of medical care associated with the accident — reimbursement for treatment you’ve already received and compensation for the estimated cost of medical care you’ll need in the future because of the accident.
+A personal injury damages award almost always includes the cost of medical care associated with the accident — reimbursement for the treatment you’ve already received and compensation for the estimated cost of medical care you’ll need in the future because of the accident.

 Income.
-You may be entitled to compensation for the accident’s impact on your salary and wages — not just income you’ve already lost but also the money you would have been able to make in the future, were it not for the accident.
+You may be entitled to compensation for the accident’s impact on your salary and wages — not just income you’ve already lost but also the money you would have been able to make in the future were it not for the accident.
 In personal injury legalese, a damage award based on future income is characterized as compensation for an accident victim’s “loss of earning capacity.”

 Personal injury cases – VIEW ALL